Can't Sleep? Here Are 20 Tips on How To Fall Asleep Fast

 9. Hit The Gym First Thing

 First of all, your workout will be much more impactful.
 This tactic is also known as a military method.
 Studies have shown that working out before breakfast burns 20% more body fat than an afternoon gym session.
 This is because when you work out in the morning, your body continues to burn more calories throughout the day.
 Plus, when you spike your metabolism early, your body releases endorphins in the morning.
 This means you’ll be energized all day, instead of awake for hours after your evening workout.
+So get that morning workout done, and sweat your way to falling asleep quickly on a regular basis.

 We all deal with racing thoughts at night.
 But if you don’t get your ideas down on paper, sometimes anxiety creeps up on you when you’re trying to fall asleep.